kaustubh-17/Kostify/README.md

 # Kostify

 ### Overview
-**Kostify** is a [brief project description, what it does, its purpose].
-It is built using [technologies or frameworks used].
-This project aims to [goals or objectives].
+**Kostify** is a platform that connects carton buyers and carton sellers.
+It is built using .NET MVC 5 and Entity Framework 6.

 ### Features
 - Registration: Registration in either of 2 roles: buyer or seller